Hammour Ziada: Life and career

 In Sudan, Ziada worked for national newspapers, including Al-Mustaqilla, Ajras al-Horriya, and Al-Jarida.
 At Al-Akhbar, he served as the culture editor.

 Ziada has published several volumes of fiction in Arabic, and is best known for his second novel Shawq al-darwīsh (The Longing of the Dervish), which won the prestigious Naguib Mahfouz Prize in Egypt in 2014 and was also nominated for the 2015 International Prize for Arabic Fiction.
 This novel, that takes place during the Mahdist state, and several of his stories have appeared in English translation, including the anthology The Book of Khartoum, as well as in Banipal magazine.

 In 2019, a feature film by Sudanese filmmaker Amjad Abu Alala, You Will Die at Twenty, based on Hammour Ziada’s short story “Sleeping at the Foot of the Mountain” (“النوم عند قدمي الجبل“), won awards at the Venice International Film Festival, as well as at other international film festivals.

-His third novel The Drowning, translated by Paul G. Starkey, presents the social repercussions in a Sudanese rural town after a military coup in the capital in 1968, a few months before the end of the democratic era during the government of President Ismail al-Azhari.
+His third novel The Drowning, translated by Paul G. Starkey, presents the social repercussions in a Sudanese rural town by the river Nile after a military coup in the capital in 1968, a few months before the end of the democratic era during the government of President Ismail al-Azhari.